Working Papers

 Work in Progress

-Optimal Approval Mechanism (with Ines Moreno de Barreda)
+Socially Efficient Approval Mechanism with Signaling Costs (with Ines Moreno de Barreda)